We never knew that there were so many amazing things to do in Idaho until our recent visit.

 I knew the adventures and landscapes of the American Southwest would blow me away.
 I knew the Rocky Mountains would be striking, and that Oregon would be filled with waterfalls and fantastic coffee, food and craft beer.

 But Idaho.
 I knew nothing about visiting Idaho.
 And it became the ONE: The state that delivered unexpected beauty and joy and is now one of our favorite Pacific Northwest road trips.

 Yes, I did know that the state of Idaho is known as the “Spud State”, but didn’t know it is also referred to as the “Gem State”.
-I’m now also calling it a state of natural beauty!
+I’m now also calling it a state of natural beauty and full of surprises!

 From our introduction to the free live music by the lake under a setting sun with The Talbott Brothers in Coeur d’Alene, I was hooked.